 We are a small studio whose specialties include:

-- Designing visual identities
+- Designing visual identities for brands

 - WordPress maintenance services